 The progress of all pupils is monitored regularly and more formally at the end of each term.
 This information is shared at Pupil Progress Meetings and all pupils who are not at Age Related Expectation or are not making sufficient progress, are identified.
-Next steps for strategies, adaptations to teaching and environment plus interventions are agreed.
-Our new Edukey online system will log Intervention entry and exit data and progress will be measured against this.
+Next steps for strategies, adaptations to teaching and environment plus interventions are agreed upon.
 Many children are assessed against the year group expectations but some are assessed and monitored using Connecting Steps V5, to show small steps of progress.
 Where progress falls below that is expected, we adjust provision accordingly to ensure children have the best possible opportunities to fulfil their potential.
+The whole school SEND Review by Barnsley LEA SEND Improvement Services was a positive experience, highlighting strong SEND practices across our school and next steps include 'in the diary' (as well as through daily conversations) half termly SENCO meetings with class teachers and TA's to discuss all pupils in class who may need SEN support and to pinpoint effectiveness of provisions and impact for existing pupils with SEND.